-What Can a Handyman Do in Linden, Tennessee?
+What Can a Handyman Do Without a License in Linden, Tennessee?

 In Linden (Perry County), a typical handyman can do small repair/maintenance work without a Tennessee contractor license as long as each job stays under Tennessee’s contractor licensing monetary threshold (and you’re not performing licensed trade work like plumbing/electrical/HVAC).
 Even when exempt from a state contractor license, you may still need a City of Linden and/or Perry County business license (based on gross receipts) and building permits for certain types of work.